aurelia/templating/doc/article/en-US/templating-html-behaviors-introduction.md

 #### Usage with metadata for Typescript

-Typescript compiler has an option emit class fields with their types in metadata. `bindable` decorator can work with this via `usePropertyType` function, which is a property of `bindable` decorator:
+Typescript compiler has an option to emit class fields with their types in metadata in generated code. `bindable` decorator can work with this via `usePropertyType` function, which is a property of `bindable` decorator:

 <code-listing heading="extend-coerce">
   <source-code lang="ES 2015">